 UEFI or Unified Extensible Firmware Interface was designed to overcome some limitations of BIOS.
 It added the ability to use larger than 2 TB disks and had a CPU independent architecture and drivers.

 With a modular design, it supported remote diagnostics and repairing even with no operating system installed and a flexible without-OS environment including networking capability.
 Overall, you should keep the following points in mind:

 - UEFI is faster in initializing your hardware.

-- Offer Secure Boot which means everything you load before an OS is loaded has to be signed.
+- Offers Secure Boot which means everything that loads up before the OS wakes up has to be signed.
 This gives your system an added layer of protection from running malware.